Summer Challenge 2018

 Each year one of the most sought after prizes for adults who participate in Summer Challenge is the opportunity to attend Uncensored, a literary themed cocktail party celebrating the freedom to read, create and express.
 This year, the city’s top 20 readers will receive tickets to the September 28 event at Blind Whino featuring live music, craft cocktails and more.
 Click here for more details.

 This winter, DC Public Library will be encouraging children and families to continue to read 20 minutes a day over the winter school break.
 When school is out, it is the perfect time to read with your children and it is also a great time for kids and teens to read for pleasure.
+Visit the Winter Challenge homepage for more details.

 The DC Public Library thanks the following partners for their support.